Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 >
 > Let $\overline{AB}$ be a segment, the congruence with itself is denoted as
 > $$\overline{AB} \cong \overline{BA}$$
-> This symbol \cong is used in general to indicate two congruent geometric figures.
+> This symbol $\cong$ is used in general to indicate two congruent geometric figures.

 (Punto medio)
 **Midpoint**: the point on a segment, that divides it into two congruent segments.